FURI student Clara Chaves Azevedo works in the lab, holding a small component with tweezers.

 Get your microelectronics education at the Fulton Schools

-Choose from undergraduate and graduate degree programs, and a wide array of technical electives focused on semiconductor manufacturing, materials science, electrical engineering and other microelectronics-rich disciplines, all aligned with current industry demands.
-To learn more, explore all the options.
+The Fulton Schools offers undergraduate and graduate degree programs and a wide array of technical electives focused on semiconductor manufacturing, materials science, electrical engineering and other microelectronics-related disciplines, all aligned with current industry demands.

 Stay ahead of industry trends with stackable microcredentials

 Learn from experts at the forefront of innovation in chip design, advanced packaging, photonics and materials.
-Cutting-edge research and evolving workforce needs shape the Fulton Schools’ stackable microcredentials.
-As a next step, consider signing up to earn your first badge.
+Cutting-edge research and evolving workforce needs shape the stackable microcredentials offered in the Fulton Schools.
+Sign up to earn your first badge.

-Strengthen your experience through lab-based coursework, research projects and student organizations working with industry partners.
-Moreover, the Fulton Schools provides students with access to state-of-the-art facilities and real-world learning spaces.
+Strengthen your experience through lab-based coursework, research projects and student organizations that collaborate with industry partners.
+The Fulton Schools also provides students with access to advanced facilities and real-world learning spaces.

 Get an internship in the semiconductor industry